tritan67/TyGF/README.md

 i been wanting to make my own open source project so i made this. hope it helps you make great games in java.

-to try test this you gonna need a image named "bullet.png" in the same foler as the compiled version.

 things that i think should be added: simple and handled networking.